 1. Individualized Education Programs

-Additionally, TLC AmeriCorps members can work with instructors to create an education program for your group.
+Additionally, the TLC Education and Outreach team can work with instructors to create an education program for your group.
 These programs can also include scientific investigations that teach observation and data collection skills, as well as principle stream and forest ecology.

 Guided Hike and Nature Walk programs are led by experienced staff who will point out features of the nature preserve, answer questions, and help your group discover local plants and animals.
 Our walks focus on experiential learning, encouraging groups to stop and explore the forests, fields, streams, and ponds of TLC nature preserves.

 3. Get Wild!
 Family Programs

 Get Wild! is Triangle Land Conservancy’s monthly series of youth-oriented environmental education programs.
 These programs are free and open to the public, although pre-registration is required.
 Get Wild!
 Programs rotate between TLC’s public nature preserves, and have focused on topics such as birds, salamanders, animal tracks, and creek critters.
 To view our upcoming Get Wild! programs, visit: https://www.triangleland.org/explore/events.